 - Similarly, transparency is a guiding principle of our company and a theme we may include in our EVP, but most employees expect transparency from their employers and feel it is tied to operating ethically.
 Again, critically important, but not the differentiator we would use as our guiding light.

 - Knowing that our employees are resolute about our company following through on our own mission, vision, and values allows us to explore powerful, strategic themes that are linked.

 When I dove into this further, it was personal missions that drove their engagement with ClearCompany.
 They either felt ClearCompany was giving them the chance to achieve professional goals and dreams inside of work, that ClearCompany provided the flexibility and freedom to pursue personal missions and passions outside of work, or a combination.
-However, it was at this intersection of being part of the collective company mission while achieving personal missions where all of these A Players’ engagement converged.
+However, it was at this intersection of being part of the collective company mission while achieving personal missions that all of these A-players’ engagements converged.

 Lastly, missions are challenging to achieve, and this theme would allow us to be direct and honest with our audience about challenges and traits for success.

 As a result, we created the following brand line: Find Your Mission.